websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/updating-your-dxp-instance-to-a-new-minor-version.md

 1. [Deploy the changes](../build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md) one more time.

-1. If you do not intend to allow modules to upgrade when upgrading to new fix packs or service packs in the future, then remove the `LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN` environment variable [you previously added](#updating-and-deploying-a-new-version-of-dxp) to the Liferay service's Environment Variables page.
+1. For versions 7.3+ of DXP, if you do not intend to allow modules to upgrade when upgrading to new fix packs or service packs in the future, then remove the `LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN` environment variable [you previously added](#enabling-module-upgrades-for-dxp) to the Liferay service's Environment Variables page.

 The updated `liferay` service starts back up with the desired number of nodes after the final deployment.